SiaFoundation/siad/modules/host/README.md

 keep tiny balances in ephemeral accounts and users should refill the ephemeral accounts frequently, even on the order of multiple times per minute.

-### AccountsPersister Subsystem

-**Key Files**
- - [accountspersist.go](./accountspersist.go)

-The AccountsPersister subsystem will persist all account data to disk.
-Ephemeral accounts data is divided into two parts, the account balance and the fingerprints.

-The account balances are persisted in a single accounts file.

-The fingerprints are persisted across two files on disk, the current and next fingerprints file.
 To increase performance, the host will allow a user to withdraw from an ephemeral without requiring the user to wait until the host has persisted the withdrawal to complete a transaction.
 This allows the user to perform actions such as downloading with significantly less latency.
 This also means that if the host loses power at that exact moment, the host will forget that the user has spent money and the user will be able to spend that money again.
 The host can configure the amount of money he is willing to risk due to this asynchronous persist model through the `maxunsaveddelta` setting.

+### AccountsPersister Subsystem

+**Key Files**
+ - [accountspersist.go](./accountspersist.go)

+The AccountsPersister subsystem will persist all ephemeral account data to disk.
+This data consists of two parts, the account balance and the fingerprints.
+Fingerprints are derived from the withdrawal message the user used to perform a withdrawal.

+The account balances together with the corresponding publickey are persisted in a single accounts file.
+The fingerprints are persisted across two files, the current and the next fingerprint bucket.
+The expiry blockheight of the withdrawal message decide if the fingerprint belongs to either the current or the next bucket.